ulamaca/DRLND_P2_Continuous_Control/Report.md

 ### **Algorithms**
-In this project, I used Proximal Policy Optimization (PPO, Shulman2017) to solve Reacher Environment.
+In this project, I used Proximal Policy Optimization (PPO) to solve Unity Reacher Environment.
 PPO aims to solve a major limitation in policy gradients methods: data inefficeincy.
-Each trajectory can validly be used for updating the policy network once in PG, which is wasteful, especially when the generation process is slow, resource-consuming or even dangerous.
-With tricks of importance sampling, surrogate objectives, and surrogate clipping, the policy network can then be updated multiple times using a generated trajectory (generated from an "old policy") without losing track from the true objective function.
-This technique enhances data effiency greatly by creating off-policy learning (improving a policy other than the trajectory generating one) alike capability for PG algorithm.
+Each trajectory can validly be used for updating the policy network only once in Policy Gradients (PG).
+This is wasteful especially when the generation process is slow, resource-consuming or even dangerous.
+With tricks of importance sampling, surrogate objectives, and surrogate clipping, the policy network in PPO can then be updated multiple times using a generated trajectory (generated from an "old policy") without losing track from the true objective function.
+This technique enhances data efficiency greatly by creating off-policy learning (improving a policy other than the trajectory generating one) alike capability for PG algorithm.

 ### **Implementation**
 My implementation is based on the idea of Algorithm 1 in John Schulman et al's 2017 paper:

 where policy ($\pi$) is a Gaussian whose mean and variance are tuneable (the mean $\mu$ is represented by a multi-layer fully perceptron whereas the variance is parametrized seperately by another independent set of variables).
+The value function is constructed by a NN sharing the main body with the policy and the output a 1-d state value.
-The advantage is estimated through generalized value estimation (GAE).
+The advantage is estimated through generalized value estimation (GAE) and it is standardized over trajectories.

-In addition, the actor loop for trejectories collection in Algorithm 1 is a perfect fit for parallelization.
+In addition, the actor loop for trajectories collection in Algorithm 1 is a perfect fit for parallelization.
 Parallelization enables efficient data collection (which may accelerate learning) and gathers potentially diverse experience data via, for example, adopting different exploration strategy in each thread.
 I thus choose multi-agent version of the environment to take advantage of such nature.
 A buffer (MAReacherTrajectories) is created for storing trajectories using torch.utils.data to organize the data format and mini-batch generation.
 Note that the current implementation using only fixed exploring strategy (the current policy)

 ### **Results**